Language Models can Self-Improve at State-Value Estimation for Better Search

 Abstract

-Collecting ground-truth rewards or human demonstrations for multi-step reasoning tasks is often prohibitively expensive, especially in interactive domains such as web tasks.
-We introduce Self-Taught Lookahead (STL), a reward-free framework that improves language model–based value functions by reasoning explicitly about state transitions.
-STL can be viewed as a chain-of-thought analogue of the value iteration algorithm: instead of regressing directly on numeric values, a value LLM is trained to simulate a step of lookahead in natural language—predicting the next action, resulting state, and rationale for its value.
-This process refines value estimates without any labeled data.
-The self-supervised procedure yields more accurate state-value predictions, which in turn enable lightweight search algorithms to expand fewer states while maintaining strong performance.
-Empirically, STL-trained value models built on moderately sized (8B-parameter) open-weight LLMs boost web agent success rates by over 39%, achieving performance comparable to proprietary models.
-STL also generalizes to multi-hop question answering and math puzzles.
-Overall, STL enables small open-source models to guide efficient search, reducing inference costs by integrating explicit reasoning with value learning.
+Collecting ground-truth rewards or human demonstrations for multi-step reasoning tasks is often prohibitively expensive, particularly in interactive domains such as web tasks.
+We introduce Self-Taught Lookahead (STL), a reward-free framework that improves language model-based value functions by reasoning explicitly about state transitions.
+STL can be viewed as a chain-of-thought analogue of the value iteration algorithm: instead of regressing directly on numeric values, a value LLM is trained to simulate a step of lookahead in natural language - predicting the next action, resulting state, and rationale for its value, thereby refining value estimates without any labeled data.
+This self-supervised procedure yields more accurate state-value predictions, which in turn enable lightweight search algorithms to expand fewer states while maintaining strong performance.
+Empirically, STL-trained value models built on moderately sized (8B parameter) open-weight LLMs boost web agent success rates by 39%, achieving comparable performance with proprietary models.
+STL also generalizes to multi-hop QA and math puzzles.
+We find that STL enables small open-source models to guide efficient search, reducing inference costs by integrating explicit reasoning with value learning.

 Citation History